Identifying your competitive advantage and value proposition

 Why should customers buy from you?

 You'll need a USP, or a series of USPs, when you run a marketing campaign.
-You'll also need to add it to the creative brief if you decide to partner with an agency.
+You'll also need to add it to the creative brief if you partner with an agency.

-The most effective way to stand out in a crowded market is with a unique selling point coupled with a distinctive brand.
+The most effective way to stand out in a crowded market is with a unique selling point and a distinctive brand.

 The USP must convey the benefit you deliver, relative to competitors, that your target persona values most.
 This benefit may be real or perceived.